lackhole/lackhole.github.io/README.md

     * Sandpile model simulation using C++

 ***

+## Awards
+  * Can Satellite Competition 2nd (2017, KAIST & KARI)
+    * Made groundstation using MATLAB
+    * Analyze collected data and mathematical modeling with Python

+  * Physics & Astronomy Conference 2nd (2019, Sejong Univ)
+    * Awarded by making CG video of a blackhole

+***

 ## My Projects
   * A 3D engine that can simulate a blakhole with ray-tracing (2019.04 ~ 2019.06, 2019.11 ~ 2019.11)